Definition of prehension in English:

 - Prey were captured in water using jaw prehension, triggered by visual or tactile information.

-2 Philosophy An interaction of a subject with an event or entity that involves perception but not necessarily cognition.
+2 Philosophy An interaction of a subject with an event or entity which involves perception but not necessarily cognition.

 - Again, how far down you push a cultural background (or collective prehension) depends upon how far down you are willing to push individual prehension.